-The Bonds were issued at a premium of \$1,570,182 which will be amortized over the life of the debt service with RWD receiving the proceeds of the Bonds.
+The Bonds were issued at a premium of \$1,570,182, which is being recorded and amortized over the life of the debt service by RWD, since RWD received the proceeds and premium.
 Interest and principal are payable on December 1st and June 1st of each year beginning June 1, 2013, with interest rates ranging from 1.0% to 5.0%.
 The Bonds are scheduled to mature on December 1, 2042.
 The rate covenants of the Bonds require that net revenues of RWD for each fiscal year be equal to at least 110% of the annual debt service payments required for that fiscal year.